-Talisman Wall Hanging Hand Of Hamsa in Golden Neutral
+Talisman Wall Hanging Hand Of Hamsa in Sacred Full Moon

 A talisman is an object that someone believes holds magical properties that bring good luck to the possessor or protect the possessor from evil or harm.
 Throughout human history and across all cultures, a multitude of magical rituals have been conducted for different purposes and intentions.
 Magic rituals led to the appearance of magical objects such as amulets which are still believed to have different warding or welcoming properties, and are thought to be able to help the wearer in various regards.

 The Hamsa Hand is in all faiths it is a protective sign.
 It brings its owner happiness, luck, health, and good fortune.
 The Hand of Fatima is considered a strong symbol of protection, power and strength.
 Intended to protect the home from evil and keep the household members safe.